nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User finds the customer index from the list.
-2. User adds the customer using the index, specifying the details of the order.
+2. User adds the order by specifying the customer using the index and details of the order.
 3. SellSavvy adds the order under the customer.
 4. SellSavvy confirms the addition by displaying the newly added order's details and customer's list of orders.